 Step 1: Define Your Goal

-Defining your goal is like choosing an item of the shelf.
-So shop around and allow our instincts to guide you toward what you really want.
 Let’s examine the goals for your career.
-You can prime your mind by listing the many possibilities as if they were items on a shelf.
+You can prime your mind by making a list of the many possibilities as if they were items on a shelf.

-What do I really want for my career?
+- What do I really want for my online business?

-Asking these or similar questions will help you open up to the many possibilities so that you can decide what it is that you want most.
+Asking questions will help you open up to the many possibilities allowing you to decide what you want most.

-The more specific you are when you write down your goal, the more your goal will make sense to you and this will help you to stay on track.
+The more specific you are when you write down your goal, the more your goal will make sense to you, and help you to stay on track.

 Let’s use one of the above examples.
 “I want to increase annual sales.”
-That’s a general statement.
-If this were your goal it would be ineffective, because you would have to continually ask yourself how you would achieve this goal.
+That’s a general statement, but if this is how you phrase your goal, it is ineffective.

-To make this goal more specific, list some ways to achieve it.
+To make this goal effective, you need to list some ways to achieve it.
 For example: